p15r/distributey/docs/architecture.md

 3. `HYOK Wrapper` creates a `JWE`.
 4. The key consumer unwraps the key material in the `JWE` and imports it.

+The workflow is similar for every key consumer.
+However, this example illustraces the process in case of Salesforce.
 ![workflow](cache-only-key-service-v3.png)

-The workflow will most likely remain the same for other key consumers as well.